Published on February 16th, 2014 | by Zachary Shahan8

 The Volvo V60 Plug-in Hybrid is a diesel hybrid that has excited many an EV journalist and blogger.
 It’s a sweet plug-in hybrid with class and comfort.
 But, really, it’s more than that.
 From the British brochure for the Volvo V60 PHEV: “The Volvo V60 D6 AWD Plug-in Hybrid is like nothing you’ve ever experienced.
 It’s the world’s first and only luxury diesel hybrid that also runs on pure electricity.
 It’s a car born from Volvo’s vision of a sustainable future and increasingly efficient cars.
 And it’s a dream realised – a pioneering, engineering revolution that gives you three different ways to drive in one extraordinary car.”
 The car can go from 0–60 mph in under 6 seconds.

 Of course, it also comes with a hefty price in the European countries where it’s available.
 Naturally, the prices vary a lot from country to country, so I’ve included prices for several different countries.
 Despite its high price, the Volvo V60 was the 4th-best-selling electric car in Europe in 2013, and the 6th-best-selling electric car in the world.

 155 MPG in hybrid mode

 The Volkswagen e-Golf will be VW’s second electric car, following close behind the VW e-Up! that was just released.
 Clearly, it’s an electric version of VW’s popular Golf model.
-Depending on the price and availability, the e-Golf could potentially see very big sales numbers… or just see them trickle along as the Ford Focus Electric’s sales do.
+The e-Golf is now the closest competitor to the world-leading Nissan LEAF, so it could potentially see very big sales numbers.

 70–90 miles (EPA range TBA)